kujtimiihoxha/bc-feature-requests-client/README.md

 - Basic Clients CRUD
 - Basic Product Area CRUD
 - Admin/Employ role management.
+- Embedded text editor to write detailed descriptions of the feature request.

 ### Filtering Sorting.
 - Very powerful filtering and sorting.
 This project allows the user to filter by multiple parameters and cascade filters to get the feature request you are looking fore.